D-Day at 80: Commemorating the Allied advance – DW – 06/05/2024

 Germany joins commemorations

 The commemoration of D-Day has its own history.
 For the former Allies, June 6 soon became a fixture for commemoration.
-The ceremonies in Normandy regularly brought together veterans, the British Queen, the American and French presidents and other heads of state and government.
+The ceremonies in Normandy regularly brought together veterans, the Britain's Queen Elizabeth II, the American and French presidents and other heads of state and government.

 "Kohl came from a generation that had very much been shaped by the war," Lieb said.
 "He was close to members of the generation that had lived through the war.
 And, for them, it would have been unthinkable to celebrate together with American, British and French soldiers."